 9. Fruity and Fun DIY Dog Treats Recipe

 Dogs love watermelon, but they make a mess of themselves gobbling it down and so we have to make bite-sized treats they’ll enjoy without making a mess of themselves.
-Just blend a seedless watermelon in coconut water and freeze the puree in icecube trays.
+Just blend a seedless watermelon in coconut water and put it in the freezer.
 These treats are good for you too, just don’t forget who you made them for in the first place.

 10. Banana Pup Pops